February 8, 2021

 State law requires that we also report additional information.

-- Students that live within the designated school boundaries are able to attend Dillon Elementary School.
+- Students that live within the designated school boundaries are able to attend Gladys Dillon Elementary School.
 Additionally, parents may complete forms for our Internal Schools of Choice Application if they reside within the Carman Ainsworth Schools district boundaries.
 For families who are not residents of Carman Ainsworth Community Schools, they may apply through the district’s limited choice program.

-- Dillon is committed to continuous school improvement.
-Dillon has established school wide improvement goals through the AdvancED process based on identified student needs.
+- Gladys Dillon is committed to continuous school improvement.
+Gladys Dillon has established school wide improvement goals through the MICIP process based on identified student needs.
 Specific strategies for each grade level have been identified based on researched best practices to address these goals.
 Activities, strategies, and assessments are being implemented during the 2020-2021 school year.

 - Gladys Dillon Elementary has a highly qualified team of teachers that actively pursues educational excellence for all students.
 Our teachers work together as a Professional Learning Community (PLC) to continuously support our students’ achievement and academic growth.

 - Curriculum is developed and implemented based on the Common Core Standards.
 Information regarding the core curriculum is contained in grade level pacing guides and teacher provided parent information packets which are available at Dillon Elementary and at the Carman Ainsworth administrative office.

-- Dillon Elementary measures student achievement yearly.
+- Gladys Dillon Elementary measures student achievement yearly.
 The NWEA assessment determines annual student academic growth.
 Results are shared with parents during conferences bi-annually.

 - Gladys Dillon Elementary prides itself by communicating with parents and guardians at parent/teacher conferences held bi-annually in the Fall and Spring (see chart below).

 Number of Parents

 Percent of Parents

 In conclusion, the entire staff and learning community of Gladys Dillon Elementary present this report to you with enthusiasm and pride.
-Through our continuous dedication and devotion to our students and families, Dillon will continue to be a leading educational institution within our community.
+Through our continuous dedication and devotion to our students and families, Gladys Dillon will continue to be a leading educational institution within our community.